willjouo/simrep/README.md

 # Simrep

-Simrep is a *sim*ple *rep*ository service.
-It is aim for single hobbyists or small startup/team which don't need huge alternatives and for on-prem needs.
+Simrep is a **sim**ple **rep**ository service.
+It is aim for single hobbyists or small startups/teams which don't need huge alternatives and for on-prem needs.

 ## Features